Apple Varieties

 Chestnut Crabapple

-Small apple ready around the first week of September.
-It has a rough skin, less juice than most and a refreshing nutty flavor.
+Small apples will be ready around the first week of September.
+It has a rough skin, less juice than most, and a refreshing nutty flavor.

 Ginger Gold